A guide to Swedish authorities

 The Social Insurance Agency is responsible for Sweden’s social security system.
 It handles applications for things such as parental benefits, sickness benefits and compensation for injuries in the workplace.

-Swedish Public Employment Agency (Arbetsförmedlingen)
+Swedish Public Employment Service (Arbetsförmedlingen)

 Swedish Customs (Tullverket)